abdopcnet/proxmox-installer-sh/README.md

 **Note**: This script will modify kernel packages, remove the Debian default kernel, and perform a full system upgrade.

+## Tested Environment

+This installer script has been tested in the following environment:

+- Bare metal server (Intel Xeon E-2276G with 64 GB of RAM)
+- Amazon EC2 metal instance (c7i.metal-24xl)
+- Amazon EC2 standard instance (t3.large)

+**Note:** Keep in mind that Amazon EC2 metal instances take a long time to reboot, approximately 15-20 minutes.

 ## Quick Start